-If you missed our last Information Session, view a slideshare of it at the bottom to learn how our program prepares you to work in this exciting field.
-Please complete this questionnaire so we can learn more about you!
+If you missed our recent FREE Information Session, then view a slideshare of it at the bottom of this page to learn how our program prepares you for this exciting field.

 - Certificate program can be completed in 9 months.

 - Classes meet Tuesday and Thursday nights and Saturdays.
 Attend school while you work!

 - 8 start times a year, you can begin your training almost any month.